Caye Caulker Snorkeling: An Underwater Paradise (Need to Know)

 The busiest and most popular snorkel spot around the Cayes.
 Hol Chan Marine Reserve is located just a couple of kilometres off the coast of San Pedro on Ambergris Caye.

-Because of its proximity to Ambergris Caye, the reserve is popular with tourists visiting just here (rather than a full day tour).
+Because of its proximity to Ambergris Caye, the reserve is popular with tourists visiting just here (rather than a full-day tour).
 And, as a result, the area will probably be busier than you expect with plenty of boats moored up.

 However, under the water, you won’t notice those people.
 Rather, you’ll be instantly mesmerised by the wildlife greeting you straight off the boat.
 As soon I got in the water, the first animal I saw was a turtle and I felt like I was dreaming!

-Turtles, nurse sharks, stingrays and whole schools of fish are the norm here.
-Don’t be surprised to see octopuses, eels and barracudas either.
+Turtles, nurse sharks, stingrays, and whole schools of fish are the norm here.
+Don’t be surprised to see octopuses, eels, and barracudas either.

-As a protected area, Hol Chan Marine Reserve snorkeling is only possible if you as part of a guided tour.
+As a protected area, Hol Chan Marine Reserve snorkeling is only possible if you’re part of a guided tour.
 And, additionally, you have to stay with your guide in the water the whole time.
 But don’t worry, you’ll be spread out and it won’t feel cramped or tour guide-y at all.

 A group of nurse sharks and other smaller fish gather around the boat near the surface, eagerly awaiting fish to be thrown in from a Caye Caulker Snorkeling tour